timmyichen/cspp/drafts/_sources/unit2/u0207-ifstatement.rst

 Lesson 02-07: If Statements
 ===========================

-**Learning Target: I can use if statements to execute code conditionally**
+**Learning Target: I can use if statements to execute code conditionally.**

 If Statement Syntax
 -------------------